teranode-group/TNG-Identity-bsvdid-method/README.md

 <br>

 **Compromised PKCD:**

 The process begins with the DID Controller performing a Master Key update, during which the Controller updated its key to the new Master Public Key **PKCD’**.
 Subsequently, the controller generates a new DID for itself **TxID0’** , linking the previous public key to the new one, and then creates and publishes a new DID Document **TxID1’** spending **TxID0’** unique output.
 As a result of the controller keys being updated, the DID Document of all subjects that were co-signed by the Controller Key’s needs to be updated.
 In order to do so, the Controller will be required the DID Document controller keys of all subjects to be rotated.
 The DID Subject accepts the key rotation request.
-The DID Controller then generates a Key Rotation transaction, that the Subject must sign to spend the output of the **TxIDn** that contains the last status of the DID Document.
-See Figure 8.
+The DID Controller then generates a Key Rotation transaction, that the Subject must sign to spend the output of the **TxIDn** that contains the last status of the DID Document. *See Figure 8*.

+A new DID issuance and DID Document transaction is funded using a new Master Key.
+Afterwards, the Rotation Transaction is sent to the DID Subject for signing.
+Once signed, it is returned to the controller.
+The Rotation Transaction is then stored and broadcast on the blockchain.
+Following this, a new DID Document for the user is generated, incorporating a new derivation factor and updated keys.
+A Publish Transaction is created for the DID Subject, which is also signed and returned after signing.
+This Publish Transaction is then stored and broadcast on the blockchain.
+Finally, the updated DID Document is confirmed to have been successfully created and recorded on the blockchain.

 <br>